yZipperer/item-api/README.md

 # item-api

 ## Overview:
-  An API for fake product data.
+  A product API for grocery data.
+This API will return information including prices, names, descriptions, ids, and even USDA nutrition information.

   ### By the Numbers:
     * 5 total items